 Isn’t this the most talked catchphrase when it comes to technology and project management?
-There is a constant juggle between these roles Scrum Masters and Project managers for who they should contact.
+There is a constant juggle between Scrum Master roles and Project manager roles who one should contact.
 Most of you might be struggling to understand what difference both these job roles bring to an organization.
 This is not just a job role but it is a strategic choice of how each one will benefit your business in the long-term.
 Scrum Master vs Project Manager?
-In this blog, we will walk you through the different facades of scrum master and project manager that may sound similar as well as different too.
+In this blog, we will walk you through the different facades of scrum master and agile project manager that may sound similar as well as different too.
 This will help businesses decide on one of the types which can boost the customized software development process.

 Table of Content

 - Shared Characteristics of Scrum Master and Project Manager

 - Scrum Master Vs Project Manager – Comparing Various Parameters

 To start with, let us understand these terms from a grassroots level.

 The Scrum word has been derived from the Ruby game concept where the players can restart the whole game and take over the possession anytime.
 The same concept is applied in Scrum.